bogeeee/restfuncs/readme.md

 ```

-Here you'll find this as a full working example project. _It uses vite, which is a very minimalistic/ (zero conf) web packer with full support for React/JSX, Typescript, hot module reloading.
+[Here](examples/vite), (or [here tl;dr](examples/vite_tldr)) you'll find this as a full working example project. _It uses vite, which is a very minimalistic/ (zero conf) web packer with full support for React/JSX, Typescript, hot module reloading.
 Hope you'll like this as a starter stack for your webapp._

 ## Advanced